kpiatti/portfolioSite/content/en/post/creditone_project.md

     * Mean 35, Median 34
     * Consider binnning: young, middle age, 65+

-## Account Variables

-*Observations (based on profile report)*
+### *Account Variables*

-* ***Credit/Balance Limit*** (target for model predicting amount of credit to give customers)
+* *Credit/Balance Limit* (target for model predicting LIMIT_BAL)
   * Continuous variable, range - 10k to 1 million
   * Only 81 distinct values (consider 8 bins)
   * Mean: 167,484
   * Distribution significantly skewed toward low end
   * Mode: 50k limit (11.2%)
   * Only 1 customer with 1 million limit
-  * Potential problem: this variable represents the amount of credit given to the customer, including both the individual consumer credit and "his/her family (supplemental) credit".
-I'm not exactly sure what family credit is, but it may be an amount of credit extended to a family group that the customer can use because he/she is part of the family.
-This potentially muddies the waters because  we don't know how much of the credit limit was given to the customer as an individual vs. how much of the credit limit they were given as a member of a family.
-At the very least this means, at best the model will be able to accurately predict the amount of individual and family credit each customer should be given.

-* ***Default*** (target for model predicting which customers are likely to default)
+* *Default* (target for model predicting which customers are likely to default)
   * Not defult 77.9%, default 22.1%
-  * Do I need to use special techniques |when trying to model/predict extremely unlikely events?

-* Repayment Variables
+* *Repayment Variables*
   * -2 = no use, -1 = paid in full, 0 = use revolving credit, 1 = payment delay 1 month, 2 = payment delay 2 months, ..., 9 = payment delay 9+ months
   * All repayment variables have roughly same distribution and characteristics: over 50% zeros, significantly more -2 & -1 values than values greater than or equal to 1

-## Billing Variables

-*Observations (from profile report)*
+### *Billing Variables*

 * All billing variables have negative minimum values.
-If valid data points, it perhaps CreditOne is overcharging customers and having to issue credits.
+If valid data points, perhaps CreditOne is overcharging customers and having to issue credits.
+  * Consider removing or transforming negative values to improve model performance.
-* Distributions for all billing variables look roughly the same.
+* Distributions for all variables are roughly the same.
-    * Very significant left skew.
+    * Very significant left skew
-    * Lots of zeros.
+    * Lots of zeros
-    * All months contain a small number of negative values.
-Don't know how to interpret.
-        * ◘ Consider removing or transforming negative values to improve model performance.

 ```python
 #filter out the rows where the value for at least one of the billing vars is less than zero at least one of the bill
 df.query('bill_ap < 0 or bill_m < 0 or bill_ju < 0 or bill_jy < 0 or bill_ag or bill_s < 0')
 ```

 >*Coding Notes*
 >* I first tried doing the filter using the ``.loc()``` function, but all my attempts threw errors.